ApparentlyAR/ApparentlyAR/README.md

 **Supported Operations:**

-- `filter`: Filter data based on conditions
+- `filter`: Filter data based on conditions (equals, not_equals, greater_than, less_than, contains, etc.)
-- `sort`: Sort data by column
+- `sort`: Sort data by column in ascending or descending order
-- `aggregate`: Aggregate data (sum, average, count, min, max)
-- `select`: Select specific columns
+- `select`: Select specific columns from the dataset
-- `groupBy`: Group data by column and aggregate
+- `groupBy`: Group data by column and apply aggregations (sum, average, count, min, max)
-- `calculate`: Calculate new columns based on expressions
+- `calculate`: Calculate new columns based on mathematical expressions
+- `dropEmpty`: Remove rows with empty values in specified columns

+**Performance Benefits:**
+- Server-side processing reduces client load
+- Optimized for large datasets
+- Better performance on mobile and low-powered devices
+- Non-blocking UI during data processing

 #### POST `/api/generate-chart`